Base erosion and profit shifting (BEPS)

 Based on the results of the BEPS project, Switzerland has launched several actions in order to implement BEPS measures into the Swiss tax law, in particular:

 - Country-by-country (CbC) reporting: On 1 December 2017, the Multilateral Competent Authority Agreement on the Exchange of CbC reports, as well as the corresponding Swiss law, have entered into force.
 Generally, Swiss-headquartered multinationals with a revenue exceeding 900 million Swiss francs (CHF) are required to prepare a CbC report.
 They will have to draw up a first CbC report in the year 2019 for the year 2018.
-The automatic exchange of these reports between the partner states shall start in 2020.
+The automatic exchange of these reports between the partner states started in 2020.
+Switzerland and its partner states will therefore exchange CbC reports from 2020.

 - Multilateral Instrument (MLI): On 7 June 2017, Switzerland signed the MLI.
 Switzerland will implement minimum standards either within the framework of the MLI or by means of the bilateral negotiation of DTTs.
 The MLI was approved by the Swiss parliament during the standard parliamentary approval process in spring 2019.
 The MLI entered into force on 1 December 2019.
 It should, however, be noted that the entry into effect for Swiss covered tax agreements is postponed until Switzerland has renegotiated the relevant double tax agreement.